-{\bf Learning objective} Following \cite{nag2022pclfm}, we adopt cross-entropy loss $\mathcal{L}_{c}$ for classification, binary dice loss $\mathcal{L}_{m}$ and binary mask loss $\mathcal{L}_{comp}$ for masking.
-We further impose a contrastive criterion \cite{chen2020simple} to optimize the visual semantics tokenizer as shown in Fig \ref{fig:optim}.
+{\bf Learning objective} Following \cite{nag2022pclfm}, we adopt the cross-entropy loss $\mathcal{L}_{c}$ for classification, binary dice loss $\mathcal{L}_{m}$ and binary mask loss $\mathcal{L}_{comp}$ for masking.
+For more effective training, we further impose a contrastive criterion \cite{chen2020simple} to optimize the visual semantics tokenizer ({Fig. \ref{fig:optim}}).
 Given the multimodal representation $\hat{z}_{c}$, original prompt embedding $z_{c}$, and video embedding $\overline{z}_{c}$ for each class $c$, the contrastive loss is defined as:

-where $cos(.)$ is cosine similarity and the factor $2$ is for contrasting $z_{c}$ with both visual and textual embedding.
-To contrast the background ($z_{bg}$) from foreground ($\hat{z}_c$), we minimize:
+where $cos(.)$ is cosine similarity and the factor $2$ is for contrasting $z_{c}$ with both visual and textual embeddings.
+To contrast background ($z_{bg}$) from foreground ($\hat{z}_c$), we minimize:

 where $\delta_{bg}$ is the margin hyper-parameter.